SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/best_practices.md

 (especially over a typical home internet link), and will be slower to deploy.

 Popular projects may have multiple images on their project page.
-The Apache httpd project has `httpd:2.4` and `apache:alpine`, which show that the Apache community is maintaining a mainline application while also experimenting with tiny images based on the Alpine container OS.
+The Apache httpd project has `httpd:2.4` and `httpd:alpine`, which show that the Apache community is maintaining a mainline application while also experimenting with tiny images based on the Alpine container OS.